Get 80% off your plan for your first 3 months*

 FAQs on cost of goods sold

-What's the difference between COGS and operating expenses?
+What is the difference between COGS and operating expenses?

-How often should I calculate COGS?
+How do you calculate COGS?

 Can service businesses have COGS?